HamdiJ/Data-Science/README.md

 # Data-Science Projects

+I have been certified from M2I Formation as a an operationnel Data Scientist.

 I have completed the path of data analyst in Python/SQL : 22 Courses / 18 Projects / 400h
 Dataquest Plateform provides guided projects to answer real-world questions on real datasets.

 - Python Programming